HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Postdoctoral Researcher at the UCLA Department of Atmospheric and Oceanic Sciences, working with Andrew Stewart.
-I am interested in a wide range of topics in geophysical fluid dynamics, including mesoscale eddies, overturning circulations, and the dynamic impacts of large scale topography.
-Before joining UCLA, I obtained my Ph.D. at the Hong Kong University of Science and Technology under the guidance of Yan Wang.
+I am interested in a wide range of topics in geophysical fluid dynamics, including mesoscale eddies, topography-flow interaction, and overturning circulations.
+Before joining UCLA, I completed my Ph.D. at the Hong Kong University of Science and Technology under the guidance of Yan Wang.

 ---